lukearend/mac-setup/keyboard.md

 Right command plus semicolon becomes return key (avoids having to stretch pinky).

-Escape plus hjkl becomes control+left/down/up/right.
-(These are the keybindings mapped to Spectacle actions for rearranging windows.)

-Escape, when combined with other alphanumerics or brackets, becomes an alias to the control key.
-Avoids having to stretch left pinky down to hit left control.
+Escape, when combined with alphanumerics or brackets, becomes an alias to the control key.
+This avoids having to stretch left pinky down to hit left control.

 Holding down the left space bar (keypad_6) shifts the top two rows of the keyboard one row down.
 This prevents one from having to stretch their fingers as much to reach upper rows.